codeghar/docker-compose-jenkins/README.md

 5. Creates a container (called *cli*) to run *jenkins-cli.jar* and mounts *./cli* directory in it.
 6. Installs plugins listed in *jenkins_plugins.txt*.
 See customization section to see how to install your desired plugins.
 7. Verifies all plugins were installed successfully.
+8. Creates a seed job using Job DSL plugin.
+See customization section for how to modify the job.

 # Destroy